World Health Assembly

 UNITED NATIONS SUMMIT ON UNIVERSAL HEALTH COVERAGE (UHC)

-During the United Nations General Assembly, on September 23, 2019, a “high-level” meeting on Universal Health Coverage (UHC) and a resolution adopted so that all individuals have access to health services, ensuring that countries have a strong, efficient and well-managed health system; affordable care; access to medicines and medical technologies; sufficient, well-trained and motivated health workers.
+During the United Nations General Assembly, on September 23, 2019, a “high-level” meeting on Universal Health Coverage (UHC) was held, during which a resolution was adopted to ensure that all individuals have access to health services, with countries maintaining a strong, efficient and well-managed health system; affordable care, access to medicines and medical technologies; and a sufficient number of well-trained and motivated health personnel.

 Santé diabète reappointed to civil society commission for three years

-Stéphane Besançon, Managing Director of Santé Diabète, has been appointed for a further three years by the WHO Director-General, Dr Tedros, to the 27-member Global Civil Society Commission, which has a new mandate to prepare the United Nations Summit on Non-Communicable Diseases in 2025 at its General Assembly.
+Stéphane Besançon, Director General of Santé Diabète, has been appointed for a new three-year term by the WHO Director-General, Dr. Tedros, to the 27-member Global Civil Society Commission, which has a new mandate to prepare the United Nations Summit on Non-Communicable Diseases in 2025 during its General Assembly.

 Testimony